hasithajayamaha/snowdroughtindex-main/docs/roadmap.md

 ### Code Optimization and Performance

-- **Vectorize core calculations**: Improve performance of SSWEI and Heldmyer classification algorithms
+- **Vectorize Core Calculations**: Optimize SSWEI and Heldmyer classification algorithms using NumPy for faster array operations.
-- **Implement parallel processing**: Add support for multi-core processing for computationally intensive operations
+- **Implement Parallel Processing**: Add support for multi-core processing with libraries like Dask or multiprocessing for computationally intensive tasks such as gap filling and drought analysis.
-- **Memory optimization**: Reduce memory footprint for large dataset processing
+- **Memory Optimization**: Reduce memory footprint by implementing chunked data processing for large datasets in `dataset.py`.
-- **Benchmark performance**: Create benchmarks to track performance improvements
+- **Benchmark Performance**: Develop comprehensive benchmarks to track performance improvements across key modules, with results published in documentation.

 ### Documentation Enhancements